aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 The value of each key will be the long, human readable version of the instrument's name
 - its title - provided in every language that the instrument comes in.

-`meta.multilingual`: Boolean.

-True or false that the instrument is available in more than one language that is its `defaultLanguage`.

 `meta.previousVersion`: String.

 The previous version of the Z-JSON Instrument, if significant changes